 - Per campus policy, a max of 8.0 upper division units (2 courses) may be shared between a major and a minor.
 (There is no limit on the number of lower division units that may be shared between a major and minor.)

-The core upper division physics program, which is made up of courses in the Physics 100, 105, 110, 120, 130, and 140 series, is restricted to students majoring in physics.
-Non-majors who are interested in taking a core UD physics course must earn a grade of B+ or higher in the course pre-reqs and must use EASy to request clearance to enroll1.
-In rare cases, substitute pre-reqs may be used:
+- We offer courses on core physics topics (eg. mechanics, E&M, thermodynamics, modern physics, quantum physics, etc.) and many non-core physics topics (eg. astrophysics, biophysics, particle physics, etc.).
+Courses in the core upper division physics program (i.e. courses in the Physics 100, 105, 110, 120, 130, and 140 series) are restricted to students majoring in physics.
+Non-majors who are interested in taking a core UD physics course must complete the listed prereqs and then use EASy to request clearance to enroll.
+In rare cases, substitute prereqs may be used:

 - ECE 107 (B+ grade or higher) may be used in place of PHYS 100A and/or 100B (eg. for PHYS 130A/B requests, assuming PHYS 2A-B-C, MATH 18, and MATH 20A-B-C-D-E have already been completed)

 - Combo of ECE 35, 45, 65 (B+ grades or higher) may be used in place of PHYS 120 (eg. for PHYS 122, 124 requests)